nawalchahboune/RecSys-Benchmark/README.md

 We format public datasets into interactions, user-data, item-data.
 We use [RecSysDatasets - Conversion Tools](https://github.com/RUCAIBox/RecSysDatasets/tree/master/conversion_tools) over this pre-processing step.
 We directly use the preprocessed versions given in their Google Drive.

+#### AmazonReview
-While the item data processing part of the conversion tool do not work for AmazonReview 2023 datasets at the time we perform our experiements, we include a script that align the downloaded raw item data with the interactions exported by this conversion tool: `TASTE/reproduce/dataprocess/gen_item_column.sh`.
+While the item data processing part of the conversion tool do not work for AmazonReview 2023 datasets at the time we perform our experiements, we include a script that align the downloaded raw item data with the interactions exported by this conversion tool: `data_preprocessing/gen_item_column.sh`.

+#### MIND-small
+We use all the positive labeled interactions from the train set of MIND-small.
+Similar to other dataset, we fed this into [RecSysDatasets - Conversion Tools](https://github.com/RUCAIBox/RecSysDatasets/tree/master/conversion_tools).
+Notice that the `mind_small_train` alias is depreciated so we used `mind_large_train`.

+We then run `data_preprocessing/remove_0_labels.py` to select positive-labeled interactions only to enable full sort evaluation in RecBole.

 <!-- -------------------------- -->
 ### Export Benchmark Data Splits